Stratford Junior High 1950-1978

 Theresa Flynn recalls, “the merger was very difficult.
 It was many many years until the two programs really functioned as one.
 I would say that the addition of the 6th grade and the design of the Middle School Program kind of made us one.”

-1978 – 1995: The Middle Years
+1978 - 1995: The Middle Year

 In 1978, the year of the merger of the Woodlawn and Hoffman-Boston programs, all junior high schools in Arlington became “Intermediate Schools.”
-Ninth graders started attending senior high schools, leaving only seventh and eighth grade students in the newly named intermediate schools.
+Ninth graders started attending senior high schools, leaving only seventh and eighth-grade students in the newly named intermediate schools.
 H-B Woodlawn offered grades seven through twelve from 1978-1990.

 AP Classes – With more students wanting to go to college, colleges became more competitive and increased admission requirements.
 AP Classes were added during the H-B Woodlawn’s second year, 1979.
 Students became more concerned about their GPA and getting into colleges.
 They demanded more AP classes be added to the curriculum which was passed by Town Meeting.